mediquo/docs-sdk/docs/sdk/widget/introduction.md

 ></script>
 ```

-You will also have to initialize our widget with your Api Key and the access token of your patient.
-[Authorizing patients](/docs/sdk/widget/authentication)
+You will also have to initialize our widget with your Api Key.
+If you want to initialize it with the session of a patient you will have to provide its [access token](/docs/sdk/widget/authentication).
+If the access token is not provided, the widget will display a form to create temporary user and the session will expire on the following initialization.

 ```html
 <script>